microsoft/BotFramework-WebChat/docs/HOOKS.md

 -  `false`: Do not render activity status or avatar.
 -  `() => React.Element`: Render activity status or avatar by calling this function.

-If `showCallout` is truthy, the activity should render the bubble nub anda avatar.
+If `showCallout` is truthy, the activity should render the bubble nub and an avatar.
 The activity should call [`useStyleOptions`](#usestyleoptions) to get the styling for the bubble nub, including but not limited to: fill and outline color, offset from top/bottom, size.

-If `showCallout` is falsy but `renderAvatar` is truthy, the activity should not render the avatar, but leave a space for the avatar to keep align with other activities.
+If `showCallout` is falsy but `renderAvatar` is truthy, the activity should not render the avatar, but leave a space for the avatar to keep aligned with other activities.

 ## `useCreateActivityStatusRenderer`